KubeRocketCI/docs/docs/supported-versions.md

 By concentrating our support on the last three versions, we prioritize staying current with evolving technology landscapes.
 This enables us to swiftly adapt to advancements in Kubernetes and OpenShift environments, incorporating the latest enhancements, fixes, and optimizations into our platform.

-This support model not only fosters innovation but also enables us to deliver a secure, high-performing, and dependable EPAM Delivery Platform that meets the dynamic needs of our users and exceeds expectations for reliability and functionality.
+This support model not only fosters innovation but also enables us to deliver a secure, high-performing, and dependable KubeRocketCI that meets the dynamic needs of our users and exceeds expectations for reliability and functionality.

 Get acquainted with the list of the latest releases and component versions on which the platform is tested and verified: